Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 How many dives are included?

-The standard tour includes snorkelling at all reef sites plus at least one guided dive.
-Additional dives for certified divers may be available at extra cost — check when booking.
+The standard tour includes snorkelling at all reef sites plus one introductory or guided dive.
+Additional dives for certified divers are typically available at extra cost (payable on board).
+Confirm exact inclusions when booking — they vary by operator and package.

 Can I just snorkel without diving?

 Yes.
 Snorkelling is included at every reef stop and is excellent on the outer reef.
-The shallow coral gardens are often just 1–3 metres below the surface, so snorkellers see an enormous amount of marine life.
+The shallow coral gardens are often just 1–3 metres below the surface, so snorkellers see an enormous amount of marine life — including turtles, reef sharks and the full range of tropical fish.

 Is the tour suitable for children?

-Children can snorkel (recommended age 6+).
+Children can snorkel from around age 6, depending on swimming ability.
 Introductory diving typically requires a minimum age of 12.
-Check age requirements when booking, as they may vary by operator.
+Check age requirements when booking — they vary by operator.
+Younger families may prefer a closer-in reef experience or pair with a Green Island or Fitzroy Island day where beach snorkelling is the focus.

 What about seasickness?

 The outer-reef transit can take 60–90 minutes in open water.
 If you're prone to seasickness, take medication 30–60 minutes before departure (available from Cairns pharmacies).
-The vessel is stabilised, but conditions vary.
+The vessel is stabilised, but conditions vary — wind on the day matters more than the boat.
+Looking at the horizon and staying on the upper decks helps.

 Can I dive if I have a medical condition?

 All divers must complete a medical declaration.
-Conditions including asthma, heart problems, epilepsy, diabetes, and recent surgery may prevent diving.
+Conditions including asthma, heart problems, epilepsy, diabetes, pregnancy and recent surgery may prevent diving — or require a dive medical examination by a doctor with diving expertise.
 If in doubt, consult your doctor before booking.
-Snorkelling is generally less restrictive.
+Snorkelling is generally less restrictive but still has some health considerations.

 What's the cancellation policy?